MatchingTitan93/Flipper-Uno/README.md

 Please have mercy on me, I am not a programmer, but I try, so if you notice absurdities within the code do not discredit but try to help, thank you.

 ## What is this?
 this is a project to try to recreate the functions of Flipper Zero on Arduino, or at least its basic functions.
-The project is not Open Source because I would not know how to handle it, but if you would like to contribute by making changes or testing it on your own and leaving feedback, I would be incredibly pleased.
+If you would like to contribute by making changes or testing it on your own and leaving feedback, feel free to do it!
+I would be incredibly pleased.

 ## What i plan to include (in order of importance)(if it's marked, i already done it):
 - [x] Receive and send IR signals